 What started as a plan to use up food in our house before holiday travel is now an annual tradition of lightening our footprint prior to the holiday excess.
 Last November, my daughter and I were in the kitchen discussing how to best use the food in our fridge and turned it into a No Waste November challenge.

 As the days went on, we found ourselves saying things like “unplug that charger, it’s No Waste November!”
 We took a more holistic look at our wasteful habits.
 It felt great to lighten our footprint as everything ramped up to the season of lights and disposables.
 By the end of November, we were more thoughtful about many of our daily choices.
-And although we’ve slipped in 2018, I’m excited to start it all over again this month in an effort to balance out the holiday fun to come.
+And although we’ve slipped in some years, I’m excited to start it all over again this month in an effort to balance out the holiday fun to come.

 Here are some of the ways we were able to lighten our load and stop wasting resources, food and even money: